all Zweiradler Tours

 Second Harem’s Pants

-(Bought in Aqaba in January 2023, mainly in preparation for Saudi Arabia.)
+(Bought in Aqaba in January 2023, mainly in preparation for Saudi Arabia.
+Discarded four months later, because all rubbers and fabric already worn out.)

-In principle similar to above one, but white and even wider.
+In principle similar to above one, but white and even wider and cloth seems to be a bit thicker.
+From small store in Jordan, seems to be low quality.

 170 g